-1) We encourage you to continue reading if there is currently no one in your organization that has the mental, social, and moral capacity to inspire, direct, lead, manage, guide, advice, govern, innovate, and transform the entire organization across the functional barriers.
+1) We encourage you to continue reading if your organization needs a staff member that has the mental, social, and moral capacity to inspire, direct, lead, manage, guide, advice, govern, innovate, and transform the entire organization across the functional, mental, and data silos.

 To face today’s environmental, social-economical, and political challenges, in a predominantly digital and global marketplace, firms need to prepare themselves nonstop for change.
-Business-as-usual is a luxury few can afford.
-In fact, for the next 5-10 years, business-as-unusual will be the norm as we evolve through a technology-driven, long-wave business cycle.
+Business-as-usual is a luxury few can afford to maintain.
+In fact, for the next 5-10 years, change-as-usual will be the norm, as we evolve through a technology-driven, long-wave business cycle.

 Harvard’s Heidi Gardner has found that: “As innovation hinges more and more on interdisciplinary cooperation, digitalization transforms business at a breakneck pace, and globalization increasingly requires people to work across national borders, the demand for executives who can lead projects at [the disciplinary] interfaces keeps rising.”